-This is part two of a three-part series on hourly rates and benchmarking.
+This is part two of a four-part series on hourly rates and benchmarking.
 Part one was about how AFAs do not relieve CLDs of the responsibility to find better ways to manage hourly work.
-The final post in the series will focus on the future of hourly billing.
+The two final posts in the series will focus on the future of hourly billing.

 In a separate post, I explained why hourly rates remain important, even in a world moving toward more alternative fee arrangements.
 One reason is that while hourly work might not always be optimal, many of the downsides flow not from the hourly nature of the agreement but from failure to follow best practices with respect to how that work is managed.